RaphaelCausse/Makefile/README.md

 [![OS](https://img.shields.io/badge/os-linux-blue.svg)](https://shields.io/)
 [![Status](https://img.shields.io/badge/status-completed-success.svg)](https://shields.io/)

-# SIMPLE GENERIC MAKEFILE
+# GENERIC MAKEFILE

 Generic Makefile for small to medium sized C/C++ projects.

-The Makefile assumes source code is broken up in two groups, header files (.h/.hpp for C/C++) and implementation files (.c/.cpp for C/C++).
+The Makefile assumes source code is broken up in two groups, header files (.h/.hpp) and implementation files (.c/.cpp).

+You can build the project in two modes: Release or Debug.

+By default, the building process is in Release mode.

 <br>